simonsobs/ocs/docs/agents/influxdb_publisher.rst

       - ${OCS_CONFIG_DIR}:/config:ro

 You will also need an instance of InfluxDB running somewhere on your network.
-This likely should go in a separate docker-compose file so that it remains online at all times.
+This likely should go in a separate docker compose file so that it remains online at all times.
 An example compose file would look like::

   version: '3.7'